-Fundamental analysis is a powerful tool that can effectively indicate currency pair price movements.
+Fundamental analysis in forex is a powerful tool that can effectively indicate currency pair price movements.

 Why is it called ‘fundamental?’
 Because, instead of looking at the charts, it looks at what’s going on in the world that might change the price of a currency.
 Nearly all currencies that we trade are linked to a nation state, or a region (like the euro).
 When times are good in Japan, and the economy is strong, the Japanese yen goes up in price.
 Bad times mean it goes down in price.

 So fundamental analysis looks closely at the factors that are affecting the economy.
 There is a vast range of factors to be considered, and, in fact, a national economy can be affected by political changes, wars, environmental disasters, health crises, changes in the price of energy, and just overall global economic changes like a slowdown or a recovery.

 There are, in particular, certain economic events that tend to drive the price of a currency higher or lower, and fundamental analysis zeroes in on those events.